-- (9) Content Knowledge.
+TPE 7.9.
+Content Knowledge.
 Promote children's content knowledge by engaging children in literacy instruction, in all pertinent content areas, that integrates reading, writing, listening, and speaking in discipline-specific ways, including through printed and digital texts and multimedia; discussions; experimentation; hands-on explorations; and wide and independent reading and read alouds and by providing choices that reflect and expand their interests.
 Teach children to navigate increasingly complex literary and informational texts relevant to the discipline, research questions of interest, and convey knowledge in a variety of ways.
-Promote digital literacy and the use of technology, including the ability to find, evaluate, use, share, analyze, create, and communicate digital resources safely and responsibly, and foster digital citizenship. - (10) Monitor children's progress in literacy development using formative assessment practices, ongoing progress monitoring, and diagnostic techniques that inform instructional decision making as described in §80067.3(e).
-Understand how to use screening to determine children's literacy profiles and identify potential reading and writing difficulties, including children's risk for dyslexia and other literacy-related disabilities.
-Understand how to appropriately assess and interpret results for English learner students.
-If indicated, collaborate with families and guardians as well as with teachers, specialists, other professionals, and administrators from the school or district to facilitate comprehensive assessment for disabilities in English and as appropriate in the home language; plan and provide supplemental instruction in inclusive settings; and initiate referrals for children who need more intensive support. - (11) Provide instruction in English language development (ELD) for children identified as English learner students based on an understanding of comprehensive ELD, which includes both integrated and designated ELD and is part of Tier 1 instruction.
+Promote digital literacy and the use of technology, including the ability to find, evaluate, use, share, analyze, create, and communicate digital resources safely and responsibly, and foster digital citizenship.18

+TPE 7.10.
+Monitor children's progress in literacy development using formative assessment practices, ongoing progress monitoring, and diagnostic techniques that inform instructional decision making.19 Understand how to use screening to determine children's literacy profiles and identify potential reading and writing difficulties, including children's risk for dyslexia and other literacy-related disabilities.
+Understand how to appropriately assess and interpret results for English learner students.20 If indicated, collaborate with families and guardians as well as with teachers, specialists, other professionals, and administrators from the school or district to facilitate comprehensive assessment for disabilities in English and as appropriate in the home language; plan and provide supplemental instruction in inclusive settings; and initiate referrals for children who need more intensive support.

+TPE 7.11.
+Provide instruction in English language development (ELD) for children identified as English learner students based on an understanding of comprehensive ELD, which includes both integrated and designated ELD and is part of Tier 1 instruction.
 Understand how integrated and designated ELD are related and how designated ELD is taught in connection with (rather than isolated from) content areas and topics.
 Use ELA/literacy standards, Preschool Learning Foundations, or other content standards and ELD standards in tandem to plan instruction that attends to children's literacy profiles, levels of English language proficiency, and prior educational experiences.
-Provide ELD instruction that builds on children's cultural and linguistic assets and develops children's abilities to use English purposefully, interact in meaningful ways, and understand how English works across the disciplines. - (h) TPE 8: Effective Mathematics Instruction in a PK-3 Setting.
-Candidates will: - (1) Plan and implement mathematics instruction appropriate to children's age, grade, and developmental levels (including children's linguistic, cognitive, social and emotional
+Provide ELD instruction that builds on children's cultural and linguistic assets and develops children's abilities to use English purposefully, interact in meaningful ways, and understand how English works across the disciplines.

+PK-3 ECE Specialist Instruction TPE Domain 8: Effective Mathematics Instruction in a PK-3 Setting

+18 See California Digital Learning Integration and Standards Guidance for additional information.

+19 See proposed PK-3 ECE Specialist Instruction Teaching Performance Expectations, Domain 5: Assessing and Documenting Children's Development and Learning, for additional details.

+20 See California Practitioners' Guide for Educating English Learners with Disabilities for additional information.